 Violations of policy or process, such as decisions without material information

-ICANN should be accountable to achieving certain levels of performance as well as security
+ICANN should be accountable to achieving certain( what are those levels referred to as certain ) levels of performance as well as security

-Aside from compliance, ICANN is also expected to deliver certain services to certain stakeholders.
+Aside from compliance, ICANN is also expected to deliver certain( what are those services referred to as certain services to certain stakeholders.
 These services are, among other things, related to the IANA function, but not only.
 The Global Domains Division within ICANN serves gTLD registries and registrars.
 ICANN also operates the L-root.

-Like any professional organization, ICANN should be held accountable to provide these services at the appropriate level of performance.
-This performance can be expressed in terms of:
+Like any professional organization, ICANN should be held accountable to provide these services at the appropriate( what are those levels , who decides on their appropriateness? ) level of performance.
+This performance is expressed in terms of the following ( but not limited ) :

 Service levels (through, for instance, a Service Level Agreement), expressed for instance in terms of delay to service a request;